 Project Beacon is a holistic approach to serve Native American victims and survivors of sex trafficking.
 We offer free, safe, confidential culturally-enriched educational and counseling services.
-With our nearly two dozen nonprofit partners including the American Indian Health Service and California Indian Manpower Consortium, we also coordinate:
+With our nearly two dozen nonprofit partners including the American Indian Health Service of Chicago and California Indian Manpower Consortium, we also coordinate:

 Drug and alcohol counseling